MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 )
 ```

-If Access credentials are provided, create an App Access Token.
-Otherwise, create an Application-only Access Token, which has limited context (it can't access a current user), it but different API rate limit restrictions which can be more favorable for certain requests.
+If Access credentials are provided, the function will create an App Access Token.
+Otherwise, the access token step will be left out and the function will return an Application-only Access Token.
+Which has limited context (it can't access a current user) and has different API rate limit restrictions which can be more favorable for certain requests.

 ?> Not covered here is the User access token, which requires a user to sign into Twitter and then enter a short code into your application.
 So that your app can perform actions on their behalf - this flow is unnecessary if you want to make a bot, do bulk retweets as your own bot account or do searches.
 Rate limiting is on each user.
 This use flow would require you to setup your own API to handle this complex flow.
 Or you can enter the code on the command-line and capture using `input()` if you want to try that out locally without the extra setup.